Inside Chris Reeve Knives

 Of course, it’s tough to follow in the footsteps of a master craftsman.
 As innovative and well received as the Impinda has been, hardcore fans are still quick to ask why it doesn’t feel like the Sebenza.
 “It’s a completely different knife, but it should have a ‘Sebenza level’ quality… that same level of fit and finish,” says Tim.
 Like every other knife maker in the industry, CRK, and Reeve, are measured against the best, even if it comes from their own collection.
 Unlike everyone else though, the young Reeve chases this obsession for precision in the factory his father built.

 As for Chris Reeve?
-He’s been retired for five years now but hasn’t stopped making things; jewelry, handmade pens, the occasional collector’s walking cane.
+He’s been retired for over half a decade now but hasn’t stopped making things; jewelry, handmade pens, the occasional collector’s walking cane.
 But knives?
 He’s cut his ties with the blade.
 And who can blame him?
 Chasing a tenth of a thousandth of an inch is a young man’s game — a game Tim Reeve has readily picked up and is eager to play well into the future.